hack-duke/hackduke-judging-bot/README.md

 # HackDuke Judging Bot

 ##Overview
 This bot serves to facilitate pairwise judging of applicants and projects during HackDuke events.
-Judges will be asked to select between two choices, which is sent to an algorithm API.
+Judges will be asked to select between two choices, which is sent to an algorithm API that creates an ordered list over time.

 ##Project Structure
 - The command themselves can be found in src/judge_bot.rb